-The National Association of Criminal Defense Lawyers (NACDL) writes to express support for legislation to repeal the death penalty in Maryland and to thank you for your ongoing attention to this deeply important issue.
+On behalf of the National Association of Criminal Defense Lawyers (NACDL), I am writing to express support for SB19, legislation to repeal the death penalty for future crimes in Delaware.
 State legislatures, religious groups, political leaders, and citizens throughout the nation are increasingly questioning and rejecting capital punishment.
-As the preeminent organization for criminal defense lawyers in the United States, NACDL has been an outspoken critic of the death penalty system, which countless studies have shown to be arbitrary, discriminatory, costly and fraught with error.
+As the preeminent organization for criminal defense lawyers in the United States, NACDL has been an outspoken critic of the death penalty system, which countless studies have shown to be arbitrary, discriminatory, costly, and fraught with error.
 Because we believe that no amount of tinkering will save the death penalty from its inherent flaws, NACDL supports abolition.